electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 {{< youtube -3IF26OoKJ0 >}}

-In cold weather the charging speed typical will get lower in the beginning until temprature comes up.
-Audi e-tron does not pre-heat battery before charging.
+In cold weather, the charging speed typical will get lower in the beginning until the temprature comes up.
+Audi e-tron does not pre-heat the battery before charging.

 {{% children description="true" depth="1" %}}